stackbit-projects/silvestru-site-f4da8/services.md

         media_position: right
         media_width: fifty
       - title: Hot emails
-        subtitle: Have a subscriber base?
-Give them apple pie
+        subtitle: 'Reward you subscribers with warm, apple pie'
         content: >
           Do you have an email list? **Do you know what to send?
 Do you know why are they not reading/acting on what you send them?
 Are you worried